jboirazian/CaptchaCV2/README.md

 # CaptchaCV2
-An proof of concept for beating outdated Captcha methods using only opencv and numpy
+A simple proof of concept for beating outdated Captcha methods using only opencv and numpy

 ## Summery